tanimislam/howdy/README.rst

 The command line tools are built using Python's ArgumentParser_ object, and the GUIs are built with PyQt5_.

-The comprehensive documentation lives in HTML created with Sphinx_, and now in the `Read the Docs <Howdy_>`_ page for this project.
+The comprehensive documentation lives in HTML created with Sphinx_, and now in the `Custom GitHub Page <Howdy_>`_ for this project.
 To generate the documentation,

 1. go to the ``docs`` subdirectory.
 2. In that directory, run ``make html``.